 The Master once told a pilgrim the following story.
 He was concluding an interview by telling of the time when He was travelling with a party which included a merchant.
-When the caravan halted in a certain village, quite a few people gathered around to meet 'Abdu'l-Bahá.
-The travellers later continued their journey and when they stopped in another town the same thing happened, and then it happened again.
-The merchant noticed this very obvious love and respect, which were showered on the Master.
-He then took Him aside and told Him he wished to become a Bahá'í.
+When the caravan halted in a certain village, quite a few

 When the Master asked him why he desired this, he replied, without apparent shame, 'You are a Bahá'í, and wherever you go, great crowds of people flock out to meet you, while no one comes to meet me; so I wish to become a Bahá'í.'
 'Abdu'l-Bahá probed deeper.
 He asked him if that was the real reason.
 Whereupon the merchant replied with candour, 'I also think it will help my business, as I will have all these people come to meet me.'
-It was then that he was told very frankly, 'Do not
+It was then that he was told very frankly, 'Do not become a Bahá'í.
+It is better for you to remain as you are.'